 He will keep you safe.
 But to Israel and Judah He will be a stone that makes people stumble, a rock that makes them fall.
 And for the people of Jerusalem He will be a trap and a snare.
 Many will stumble and fall, never to rise again.
 They will be snared and captured.”Isaiah 8:14-15

 But in this case it is falling and rising rather than falling never to rise again.
 There is much debate as to whether there are one or two groups of people meant here.
 In other words, if two groups are meant then one group rise while the other group fall.
 If one group is meant then they fall following which they rise.
 I will leave you to work out which you feel is meant.
 However it is made clear that the group(s) of people meant are the Jews.
 This is a prophetic word as to what will happen to Israel.
 Accordingly the Jews did stumble at his birth, his parentage, education, at the lowliness of his person, the obscurity of his kingdom, at the company he kept, and the audience that attended him.
-They took offense over his doctrine, his miracles, his sufferings and death.
+They took offence over his doctrine, his miracles, his sufferings and death.
 They fell because of their unbelief and rejection of him as the Messiah.
 They stumble over the very Messiah they were expecting.
-They expected Ha Meshiach ben Daud (the coming ruler) but they stumbled over Ha Meshiach Ben Yosef (the suffering servant).
-They didn’t realize there would be two Messiah types in the One person given two comings.
-Christ did not come as a temporal deliverer, in which character alone the Jews expected him, the consequence should be, they would reject him, and so fall by the Romans.
+They expected Ha Meshiach ben David (the coming ruler) but they stumbled over Ha Meshiach Ben Yosef (the suffering servant).
+They didn’t realise there would be two Messiah types in the One person given two comings.
+Christ did not come as a temporal deliverer, in which character alone the Jews expected him, the consequence should be, they would reject him, and so fall by the hand of the Romans.
 See Rom 11:11, Rom 11:12, and Matthew 24.
 But in the fullness of time there shall be a rising again of many in Israel.
 See Rom 11:26.

 for a sign … The word “sign” here denotes a conspicuous or target object, and the Lord Jesus was such a target of contempt and rejection by all the people.
 He was despised, and his religion has been the common “mark” or “sign” for all the wicked, the profligate, and the profane, to curse, and ridicule, and oppose.
 Never was a prophecy more exactly fulfilled than this.
 Thousands have rejected the gospel and fallen into ruin.
 Thousands are still falling over Jesus.
-Thousands blaspheme him, deny him, speak all manner of evil against him, and would crucify him again if he were in their hands.
+Thousands blaspheme him, deny him, speak all manner of evil against him, and would crucify him again if He were in their hands.
 But thousands also “by” him are renewed, justified, and raised up to life and peace.
 Oh yes He is indeed a sign and stumbling block for the multitudes.

 This baby would bring a sword to divide parents from children, family even the inner heart of the individual.
 Well that is to be expected given the nature of the Word of God (Heb 4:12) and that the fact that he is the Living Word, the Word made flesh.